Skip to content

 There is no vaccination requirement for direct entry from Germany.
 However, all travelers aged nine months and older arriving from a yellow fever area must present a valid yellow fever vaccination.
 Indonesia itself is not a yellow fever endemic area.

-Additionally, according to the World Health Organization (WHO), for stays longer than four weeks, it is recommended to provide proof of a current polio vaccination four weeks to no more than twelve months before departure.
+Additionally, according to the World Health Organization (WHO), for stays longer than four weeks, it is recommended to prove a current vaccination against poliomyelitis (polio) four weeks to no later than twelve months before departure.
 For shorter stays, a complete basic immunization with a booster in the past ten years is recommended.

 Recommended Vaccinations for Indonesia and Islands Like Bali